shuruqsaud/OS-Assignment1-shuruq-saud/README.md

 1. **Create a GitHub account** using your **university email** (@std.psau.edu.sa)
    - Go to https://github.com
    - Click "Sign up"
-   - Use your university email: `yourname@std.psau.edu.sa`
+   - Use your university email: `yourID@std.psau.edu.sa`
    - Verify your email address

 2. **Fork this repository**: